 What makes Spain different from other countries?
 The generics like learning a new language, experiencing a new culture, and visiting new places are given, but let me tell you some strange specifics that you’ll encounter as a result of living and teaching in Spain specifically.
 If you want to gain international experience, Spain could be your place.
-Here you will find 10 funny reasons why you should choose Spain as a destination to teach.
+Here you will find 10 funny reasons why you should choose Spain as a destination to help to teach English.

 1. You’ll Become a Self-assigned Sponsor for Transportation